The Brent Malcolm Froberg Scholarship provides funding for the Summer Session of the American School of Classical Studies at Athens.

 Application.
 For scholarship application, click here.

 Applicants must submit a transcript of undergraduate work, letters of recommendation, and a statement not to exceed 500 words to include purpose and reasons for desiring the scholarship.
-Mail applications and letters of recommendation to:
+Send applications and letters of recommendation to:

 Dr. Molly Pasco-Pranger